Life Insurance with Paget’s Disease.

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-As you can see, there are a lot of factors that can come into play when trying to determine what kind of rate an individual who has been diagnosed with Paget’s Disease will be able to qualify for.
-For this reason, it’s pretty much impossible for us to know what kind of “rate” you might be able to qualify for without first speaking with you.
+As you can see, many factors can come into play when trying to determine what kind of rate an individual diagnosed with Paget’s Disease will qualify for.
+For this reason, it’s almost impossible for us to know what kind of “rate” you might qualify for without first speaking with you.

 That said however…